 I bought the apples a couple of weeks before the shoot, and knocked them about a bit to bruise them, determined that at least one would start to go brown and mouldy by the day of the shoot (which one thankfully did, and so was placed front-and-centre and angled accordingly).

-The overall idea with the apples (apart from making the obvious connection to the figure being Our Lady of the Orchard) was to depict the full range of colours of fecundity and ripeness, but also the hint of the brown of mould, decay, and corruption amidst that glorious ripeness.
+The overall idea with the apples (apart from making the obvious connection to the figure being the Spirit of the Orchard) was to depict the full range of colours of fecundity and ripeness, but also the hint of the brown of mould, decay, and corruption amidst that glorious ripeness.
 It’s a bit of a truism, but you can’t have one without the other, as they’re all just parts of the same cycle.

-The fact that the spirit-of-the-orchard personified is holding (offering?) a bright red apple is a passing reference to the tale of Snow White, to add some ambiguity to the character of Our Lady of the Orchard - are they an apple fertility spirit, a genius loci of the orchard, a goddess who demands payment for the fruit, or something more malicious?
+The fact that the spirit-of-the-orchard personified is holding (offering?) a bright red apple is a passing reference to the tale of Snow White, to add some ambiguity to the character of the Spirit of the Orchard - are they an apple fertility spirit, a genius loci of the orchard, a goddess who demands payment for the fruit, or something more malicious?
 Or all of those things embodied in one figure.